MDSL Home, OpenAPI, Protocol Buffers, GraphQL schema, Jolie, Java POJOs, Freemarker generators

 This model can also be exported for offline processing (for instance, to feed other tools):

-Note: This feature is not yet complete, and the model API subject to change at any time.
-We do use it internally in the GraphQL schema and Java generators, so it has reached a certain level of maturity and test coverage.
-That said, it also has some known limitations; for instance, the output can be rather verbose and partially redundant (input depending, of course).
+Note: This feature is subject to change.
+We use it internally in the GraphQL schema and Java generators, so it has reached a certain level of maturity and test coverage.
+That said, it also has some known limitations and much room for improvement:

 Site Navigation